glue-viz/glue/doc/customizing_guide/available_plugins.rst

 The **glue-vispy-viewers** plugin package adds a 3D scatter plot viewer and a 3D volume rendering viewer to glue.
 This plugin package is installed by default with glue (provided that you installed the **glueviz** package with pip or conda).
-You can read up more about the functionality avalable in this plugin in :ref:`viewers-3d`.
+You can read up more about the functionality available in this plugin in :ref:`viewers-3d`.
 You can check that you have this plugin installed by going to the **Canvas** menu in glue and selecting **New Data Viewer**, or alternatively by dragging a dataset onto the canvas area.
 If the 3D viewers